 Germany considers those living alone who earn under €15,009 per year to be at risk of poverty.
 This amounts to around 16% of the population.
 Women are slightly more likely to earn below the poverty threshold than men.
 Other groups that make under this amount include single parents and people experiencing unemployment.
 In 2021, 2.6 million people (3.2% of the population) also did not have enough money to heat their homes.

 Cost of living in Berlin

 Berlin is one of the best-value capital cities to live in in Europe, although it is becoming more difficult to find reasonably priced housing.
 This is particularly the case in popular and central neighborhoods while living costs are typically lower in Berlin’s suburbs.

 According to Numbeo, the cost of living in Berlin is estimated to be:

 - 136% more expensive than Damascus

 Cost of living in Munich

-Munich‘s cost of living is among the highest in the country, although the city offers a great deal of facilities as the capital of Germany’s southern state of Bavaria.
+The cost of living in Munich is among the highest in Germany, although the city offers many facilities as the capital of Germany’s southern state of Bavaria.